-Kolja Klawunn (Alternate Director to Mark Barry Mitchell - appointed on 1st August 2016)
+Kolja Klawunn (Alternate Director to Mark Barry Mitchell)

 MANAGEMENT TEAM

 The day to day management of the company is supervised by a management review team led by the General Manager.
 The Management Review Team meets at least once a month to discuss operational and marketing issues, setting and monitoring specific objectives as well as monitoring our Quality Management System.